DjangoGirls/tutorial/en/django_forms/README.md

 </a>
 ```

 Note that we want to call our new view `post_new`.
-The [svg icon](https://icons.getbootstrap.com/icons/file-earmark-plus/) is provided by the [Bootstrap Icons](https://icons.getbootstrap.com/) and it will display a page icon with plus sign.
+The [SVG icon](https://icons.getbootstrap.com/icons/file-earmark-plus/) is provided by the [Bootstrap Icons](https://icons.getbootstrap.com/) and it will display a page icon with plus sign.
 We use a django template directive called `include`.
 This will inject the file's content in to django template since web browser know how to handle this type of content without any further processing.

 > You can download the whole bootstrap icons [here](https://github.com/twbs/icons/releases/download/v1.1.0/bootstrap-icons-1.1.0.zip).
-Unzip the file and copy all the svg image files in to a new folder inside `blog/templates/blog/` called `icons`.
+Unzip the file and copy all the SVG image files in to a new folder inside `blog/templates/blog/` called `icons`.
 So that you can access a icon, e.g. pencil-fill.svg using the file path `blog/templates/blog/icons/pencil-fill.svg`

 After editing the line, your HTML file should now look like this: